 Choosing an I/O Provider

 Providers are extensible service modules responsible for the concrete implementation of a specific I/O type.
-The providers also allow to separate the internal logic of the Pi4J core from the concrete implementation of the board on which they are used.
+The providers also allow separating the internal logic of the Pi4J core from the concrete implementation of the board on which they are used.

 • GpioD